WordPress/gutenberg/docs/data/data-core-editor.md

 ### getBlockListSettings

-Returns the Block List settings of a block if any.
+Returns the Block List settings of a block, if any exist.

 *Parameters*

  * state: Editor state.
- * uid: Block UID.
+ * clientId: Block client ID.

 *Returns*